deniz-oezdemir/Spaeti-SnackEnd/README-Event-Driven-Gift-Flow.md

 * One listener sends the confirmation email to the buyer.
 * One listener sends the gift notification email to the recipient.
 * One listener sends the Slack notification to the buyer.
+* One listener sends the Slack notification to the recipient.

 This decouples the core ordering logic from the notification side effects.